YunYouJun/Fatal-Decision/README.md

 # Fatal-Decision

-You only choose one of these.
+You can only choose one of these.

+## Example:

+> Q: Am I beautiful?
+- Yes.
+- No.